 Managers employing six sigma practices often adopt quality control software to carefully record and analyze data.

-Quality management software can dramatically improve quality throughout the product lifecycle.
+Quality management software can dramatically improve quality throughout the product lifecycle and help meet regulatory requirements.

 Quality Control Solution Used by Pharma and Others